Bayside Brass History

-Mr. Corey Clarke Joined the band as Musical Director in 1999.
+Mr. Corey Clarke joined the band as Musical Director in 1999.
 Corey had a wealth of experience for his young years, being a champion Euphonium player.
 Corey had conducted several junior bands in and around Brisbane, and the Wynnum Manly Band progressed steadily under his baton.

 Success at the 2001 National Band Championships, held in Brisbane, was proof of this.
-The Band competing in D Grade, were placed 3rd in the Test piece, and won the Own Choice, being placed equal 1st with Maryborough Excelsior Band overall.
+The Band competing in D Grade, was 3rd in the Test piece, and won the Own Choice, being placed equal 1st with Maryborough Excelsior Band overall.
 Corey was the youngest Bandmaster to take the podium.
 This occasion saw the Band members in a new uniform – blue long sleeved shirts with matching ties – along with a stage name change to Bayside Brass.
 The incorporated name of Wynnum Manly Citizens Band was retained.

-Shortly after this, the band gained a naming rights sponsorship deal with Yellow Cabs Queensland, one of only two such deals in Australia.
+Shortly after this, the band entered a naming rights sponsorship with Yellow Cabs Queensland, one of only two such arrangements in Australia.
 This allowed us to compete in the 2002 Geelong National Championships.
 Following successes in competitions of that year, the band was promoted to C grade and competed with distinction in the Newcastle Nationals 2003.
 Easter 2004 saw the band in Bundaberg for the Queensland Championships.
 Here the band was placed 1st overall after much hard work and dedication from the players and, of course Corey.

-Six members of the Band hold National Band Council twenty five years of service badges and recently, our Librarian, Mrs. Jocelyn Owens who has been a member of the Wynnum Manly Citizen’s Band since 1973 was awarded a Queensland Band Association Long Service Badge.
+Six members of the Band hold National Band Council twenty five years of service badges and recently, our Librarian, Mrs. Jocelyn Owens who has been a member of the Wynnum Manly Citizen’s Band since 1973, was awarded a Queensland Band Association Long Service Badge.

 Feel free to contact us using any of the contact details listed under the Contact Us tab at the top of the page.
-Don’t forget to like our facebook page aswell!
+Don’t forget to like our facebook page as well!